lfrasunk/unique_people/README.md

 This approach fails when middle names are not abbreviated.

 Fuzzy matching can result in loss of information, by matching similar, but real last names, or male and female versions of a name (e.g. Alessandro and Alessandra).
-Further fine tuning or bether models could be utilized.
+Further fine tuning or bether models (AI perhaps) could be utilized.

-A reporting of potential failure points and bottlenecks An accounting of the remaining steps needed before putting deploying your code to a production system
+It would be a good idea to run more tests on the script.
+Tests for unwanted outcomes (bugs), as well as for optimal parameters and their dependency on input data.